 The Ernest Sound SOK pound fishery was created in January 2003 by the BOF.
 Additionally, the BOF created a herring bait pound fishery that is allocated 10% of the area's GHL and is similar to other herring fisheries in that its allocation is based upon the GHL remaining after the herring food and bait fisheries occur.
 Any remaining GHL from the winter food and bait fishery, or the bait pound fishery after March 15, is allocated to the SOK fishery.
 SOK fisheries in Ernest Sound have occurred intermittently and at various levels of effort and harvest since the first fishery occurred in 2004.
-From 2004 through 2015 there have been SOK GHLs in 6 years.
+From 2004 through 2016 there have been SOK GHLs in 6 years.
 Effort has varied from 0 participants in 2011 to 129 in 2014 (Table 5).

-Ernest Sound has a threshold level of 2,500 tons for the stock.
-For the 2015-2016 season, Ernest Sound's forecast is 1,207 tons and is below the threshold to allow for commercial herring fisheries.
-The forecast is predominantly comprised of age-3 herring (91%).
+The Ernest Sound herring stock has a threshold level of 2,500 tons.
+For the 2016-2017 season, Ernest Sound's forecast is 724 tons and is below the threshold to allow for commercial herring fisheries.
+The forecast is predominantly comprised of age-3 herring (49%).
 However, the age-3 forecast may include considerable uncertainty due to use of the median abundance of age-3 mature herring over the past 10 years.